axibase/atsd/sql/README.md

 #### LAG

-The `LAG` function lets you access the previous row of the same result set.
+The `LAG` function allows you access the previous row of the same result set.
 If the previous row does not exist, the function returns `NULL`.

 ```sql
 LAG(columnName)